When to Water

 A best practice is to water in the morning before the temperatures begin to rise.
 This gives the plants a good supply of water to face the heat of the day.
 Early morning also tends to be a time with lower winds and less evaporation.
 Very late afternoon is also satisfactory.
 If possible, choose watering methods that will not wet the leaves or be sure the leaves have time to dry to avoid mold and fungal disease.

 A sprinkler may be good for the lawn, but is not the way to water a vegetable garden.
 You want to water the soil, not the plant.
 Soaker hoses have become very popular for watering vegetable gardens and flower beds allowing water to weep over the entire length of the hose.
 The leaves are never wet, reducing the possibility of diseases; the water goes directly to the root system; little of the water will be lost to evaporation.
 Soaker hoses should be left on only long enough to water your garden deeply, but not soakingly.
 Plants take their water through the roots, so make sure there’s enough water to access, but not enough to drown.

-Watering properly can also help you to meet the summer watering restrictions that occur in some locales and can save you both time and money.
+Watering properly helps you meet the summer watering restrictions that occur in some locales and can save you time and money.

 By eliminating watering practices that are wasteful and inefficient you can reduce your water consumption, make a positive environmental impact, and assure that your plants are healthy and well-nourished.

 Your one stop resource for a beautiful outdoor living space.
 Find CobraCo™ flower planters, plant stands, fire pits and more!
 We have everything you need to decorate your patio, yard, porch, deck and garden.